 COOK Education Center provides a range of courses appropriate to the grade and present levels of our students.
 Classes include traditional high school coursework, functional and applied academics, fine and practical arts, social skills instruction, daily living skills, health sciences and self-care, and leisure and recreation.
-All coursework is aligned with Common Core State Standards, and meets the rigorous standards set forth by each student's district of residence.
-For students pursuing a high-school diploma, COOK Education Center offers high school level coursework that meets the University of California a-g requirements.
-In the 2021-2022 school year, all of the students were earning credits towards a certificate of completion from their district of residence.
+All coursework is aligned with Common Core State Standards, and meets the standards set forth by each student's district of residence.
+In the 2022-2023 school year, all of the students were earning credits towards a certificate of completion from their district of residence.

 Regardless of program focus, students are exited from the Secondary Program after the completion of their twelfth-grade year.
-Throughout their twelfth-grade year, the student's IEP team explores options for an appropriate transition program to continue services as necessary through age 22 or until a high school diploma is obtained.
+Throughout their twelfth-grade year, the student's IEP team explores options for an appropriate transition program to continue services as necessary through age 22.
 The Workshop at COOK Program offers transition program services to its students through age 22.
 All transition-age students (e.g., 16 years and older) participate in vocational education training and have an Individualized Transition Plan (ITP) as part of their Individualized Education Plan (IEP).
 Post-secondary transition preparation activities at COOK Education Center include on-site vocational training classes, off-site vocational apprenticeships, mobility training, and community-based instruction.
 These activities are done in conjunction with the rest of the student's IEP goals.